-Having calculated the cost of a belt you are using or have finished using, the question then becomes one of comparison.
-It may well be that you have been shocked by the high level of costs involved, in which case it becomes easier to make the decision to try something different.
+Having calculated the cost of a belt you are using or

+have finished using, the question then becomes one of comparison.
+It may well be that you are shocked by the high level of costs involved, in which case it becomes easier to make the decision to try something different.
 Either way, there is little or no point in making the calculation unless you have something to compare it against.
-This, of course, means trialling a higher grade of belt or a different type of belt entirely, perhaps both.
+This, of course, means trialing a higher grade of belt or a different type of belt entirely, perhaps both.

-Although manufacturers at the bottom

-end of the market are plentiful, there are relatively few premium-grade European manufacturers to choose from.
+Although manufacturers at the bottom end of the market are plentiful, there are relatively few premium-grade European manufacturers to choose from.
 However, even at the 'top end' you still need to tread carefully because surprisingly, with only one exception, European manufacturers are now supplementing their production with imported belting.
 This means that you may inadvertently replace under-performing imported belt with a similarly poor standard imported belt, albeit from a different supplier.
 At the very least, always insist on a certificate of origin from the manufacturer when requesting quotations.
 A little research is also a good idea, especially checking a potential new supplier's website for product data, specific performance claims, testimonials and case studies.
-Sometimes it is very easy to identify the true source of the product.".
+Sometimes it is very easy to identify the true source of the product.
+For example, I recently found this statement on the website of a European-based conveyor belt 'manufacturer' - "XXXXXXXXXXX represents its partner, located in China and one of the biggest factories in the industry".